-UMBC offers a Bachelor of Fine Arts (B.F.A.) in Acting, or a Bachelor of Arts (B.A.) in Theatre Studies.
+UMBC offers a Bachelor of Fine Arts (B.F.A.) in Acting.
 B.F.A. students focus on developing and practicing performance skills leading to the pursuit of graduate study and/or experience in professional theatre.
-B.A. students have a broader program that includes an in-depth study of all areas of theatre, including performance and directing.
-The core theatre courses for both programs are similar and students from both programs are cast in faculty directed productions.
-The B.F.A. program requires 63 credit hours.
-The B.A. program requires 47 credit hours.
-In both programs, students must fulfill all other UMBC general education requirements.
-Click here to see list of courses in each acting track.
+The B.F.A. program requires 63 credit hours in addition to the UMBC general education requirement.
+Click here to see list of courses in the acting track.

 YES.
-You can complete your theatre courses in either program in four years if you follow the curricular schedule given to you and you work closely with your Theatre advisor.
+You can complete your theatre courses in four years if you follow the curricular schedule given to you and you work closely with your Theatre advisor.

 DO I NEED TO AUDITION TO BECOME A THEATRE MAJOR IN ACTING?

 Auditions are required for acceptance into the Linehan Artist Scholar program.
-Click on this link for more scholarship information.
+Click here for more scholarship information.

 WILL I BE ABLE TO STUDY SINGING AND DANCE IF I BECOME AN ACTING MAJOR?

 YES.
-We encourage our BFA and BA majors to develop skills in both music and dance.
+We encourage our BFAs to develop skills in both music and dance.
 Theatre majors may register for private singing lessons any and every semester they study at UMBC.
 There are also a number of choruses in which Theatre students may participate.
 Many dance classes are available to theatre majors.
 One of them even fulfills one of the required Theatre courses, and can also be used to fulfill a physical education requirement.